jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 that asset and control to be involved.
-The lower the Expectancy score, the less we expect the asset and control to be involved.This helps each enterprise prioritize the improvement of safeguards that could reduce risk the most.Our correlation is not the only way that organizations can use the VCDB to estimate the likelihood of attacks.
+The lower the Expectancy score, the less we expect the asset and control to be involved.
+This helps each enterprise prioritize the improvement of safeguards that could reduce risk the most.
+Our correlation is not the only way that organizations can use the VCDB to estimate the likelihood of attacks.
 Even CIS and HALOCK use our own